 Islamic Relief is one of the few international non-governmental organisations still working on the ground amidst the escalation of violence.

 We have done as much as we could with the help of generous donors, but as time goes on, more needs to be done.
 Their suffering continues.

-Donate now and help us continue to save lives in Syria.
+and help us continue to save lives in Syria.